Religion (and philosophy)

 the Roman emperor Constantine was attempting to make Christianity the official religion of

 the Roman empire

-Eastern churches have argued is a violation of
+- The Eastern (orthodox) churches argued that this a violation of

 Canon VII of the Third Ecumenical Council, since the words were not

-included in the text by either the Council of Nicaea or that of
+included in the text by either the first Council of Nicaea (325 AD) or that of

 Neil Rieck (rationalist, humanist, deist)